Return to Index

 - Let your child pick out 2-3 pieces of candy to have each day.
 Have them eat something healthy before they eat the candy.

 - Let your child pick a set amount of candy for the week.
 Once the week's allotment is gone, do not let your child fish back in the bag for more.

 Some Additional Tips

 - Serve kids a healthy dinner before trick-or-treating.
 Make sure the meal includes food that they like.
-This way, they will be full and less tempted to fill up on candy.
+This way, they will be full and may be less tempted to indulge in candy.

 - Children should not snack while they are trick-or-treating.
 Make sure your children understand that you need to check all the treats at home before any are eaten.

 - Watch for signs of tampering.
 These include small pinholes in wrappers and torn or loose packages.

 - Parents of young children should get rid of choking hazards.
 These include gum, peanuts, hard candies, and small toys.

 - If your child has food allergies, check that the candy he or she has collected does not contain allergens.

 - Reviewer: Michael Woods, MD, FAAP